-Choy-Ping Ní Chléirigh-Ng 吳彩萍 (°1997, they / she) is a Hong Kong-Irish theatre maker and designer of set, costume and video.
-Ping was born and raised in Enniskerry, Wicklow.
-They won a Linbury Prize and John Elvery Prize after graduating from MA Performance Design at Bristol Old Vic Theatre School (2021).
-They have designed for venues including the Abbey Theatre, Bristol Old Vic and Singapore Repertory Theatre.
-They were a recipient of the Arts Council of Ireland’s Next Generation Award (2022).
-Their most recent piece of theatre making / designing, WINDOW A WORLD, was co-produced by Dublin Theatre Festival and BUDA Belgium through the EU’s Be SpectACTive! project (2022).
-Ping was mentored by Susanne Kennedy through Pan Pan’s 10th International Mentorship.
-They are currently part of a participant in Irish Theatre Institute’s Six in the Attic Programme.
-They are also supported by the three year Propel Programme Award (2023) with Strollers Network, a partnership made up of ten arts centres across Ireland.
+Choy-Ping Ní Chléirigh-Ng 吳彩萍 (they/she) is a Hong Kong-Irish writer, director and designer.
+They were born and raised in Enniskerry, Wicklow.
+After graduating with an MA in Performance Design from Bristol Old Vic Theatre School, they won both a Linbury Prize and John Elvery Prize.
+They have worked at the Abbey (Ireland’s National Theatre), Bristol Old Vic Theatre, Singapore Repertory Theatre and on the West End.
+Their piece WINDOW A WORLD (2022) was co-produced by Dublin Theatre Festival and BUDA Belgium as part of the EU’s Be SpectACTive! project.
+Ping received the Arts Council of Ireland’s Next Generation Award (2022) and was part of Irish Theatre Institute’s Six in the Attic Programme (2025).
+They’ve also been supported by the three-year Propel Programme Award (2023) with Strollers Network, a partnership made up of ten arts centres across Ireland.

 Photograph: Owen Clarke